 For example, I made $48,502.24 in May through the Amazon Associates program.
 That money won’t enter my account until the end of June.
 It takes about two months.

 It means they won’t pay out until your commissions reach a certain amount.
 Sometimes this is mandatory and sometimes you have the option to choose your own.

-How Much Can You Realistically Earn With Affiliate Marketing?
-[A CASE STUDY]
+How Much Can I Make Affiliate Marketing?

 I wrote an article about getting rid of pool algae which turns your pool green.
 This is a common problem for pool owners, especially in the spring.

 One of the strategies I write about in this article is using pool shock: a chlorine-based chemical that kills algae.
 So naturally, I recommend a brand of shock that I really like to my readers via an affiliate link in my post.